Do Flat Minima Improve Sparse Novel View Synthesis?: Introduction

-Reconstructing 3D scenes from multi-view 2D images has been a long-standing problem of interest.
-3D Gaussian Splatting (3DGS)~\citep{kerbl20233dgs} achieves photo-realistic fidelity in novel view synthesis with real-time rendering.
+Novel view synthesis from multi-view images has been a long-standing problem of interest.
+While Neural Radiance Fields (NeRFs)~\cite{mildenhall2020nerf} achieve high-quality novel view synthesis, their slow rendering has motivated a shift towards 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs}.
 However, it requires densely captured input views, which are costly to obtain.
-In sparse-view settings, they often \textit{overfit to training views}, resulting in \textit{poor generalization to novel viewpoints} with unresolved details and floating artifacts.
-To improve generalization, previous approaches have adopted various strategies, such as integrating geometric priors from depth and flow estimators~\citep{dai2025eapgs,zheng2025nexusgs}, and leveraging dense correspondence prediction models~\citep{jang2025comapgs}.
-Although these methods show effectiveness, 3DGS optimization has been underexplored as a machine learning problem where generalization to novel viewpoints is important.
+In sparse-view settings, models often produce unresolved details and floating artifacts in novel viewpoints while correctly reconstructing training views.
+This overfitting is due to limited data, leading to poor generalization.
+To address this challenging problem, previous approaches have adopted various strategies, such as integrating geometric priors~\cite{deng2022dsnerf,dai2025eapgs} and leveraging dense correspondence prediction models~\cite{jang2025comapgs,han2024binocular}.
+Although these methods show effectiveness, research on improving the optimization procedure of such scene representations itself has not been thoroughly explored.

-In this paper, we propose an optimization algorithm for 3DGS variants to improve quality in novel viewpoints, i.e., generalization (\cref{fig:teaser}).
-Our motivation is to optimize the model toward the flat minima in the loss landscape, which are widely known to promote better generalization.
-As illustrated in \cref{fig:flat_vs_sharp}, sharp minima\footnote{We omit ``local" for brevity.} exhibit a large gap between train and test loss, whereas flat minima show a much smaller gap, indicating better generalization.
-For example, floaters are invisible in training views but critically emerge in novel viewpoints; i.e., the Gaussians overfit to the training views.
-This large generalization gap implies a sharp minimum, i.e., loss dramatically changes even with slight perturbations on the model parameters\footnote{Camera perturbations can be interpreted as Gaussian extrinsic parameter perturbations, e.g., parallel movement of all Gaussians is equivalent to moving the camera.}.